mianabi/Conference-CloudNativeDevelopment/Conference.Api/README.md

 # Conference-CloudNative Development
 ### Prerequisites
-install docker and VSCode on your Linux and run your SQL Server Container on it:
+in linux: install docker and VSCode and Azure Data Studio on your Linux and run your SQL Server Container on it: in Windows: install Docker Desktop and Azure Data Studio and run your SQL Server Container on it by run Powersherrl in admin mode:
 ```yml
 docker pull mcr.microsoft.com/mssql/server
 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Str0ng@124' -p 1400:1433 -d mcr.microsoft.com/mssql/server